rtCamp/nginx-helper/README.md

 Note: This option will only be visible if WooCommerce is active.

+**Q. What are the two different options for ngx_cache_purge module?**

+We have added support for two versions of the ngx_cache_purge module.
+The module developed by FRiCKLE is the original implementation that we have supported for a long time.
+We have now added support for a fork of the module developed by torden, which introduces Nginx module-level wildcard-based purging to help improve performance up to a certain level.
+You can purge it directly using the following format: `https://example.com/*` with the PURGE method, which will purge the cache of all descendants.

 ### FAQ - Nginx Redis Cache ###

 **Q. Can I override the redis hostname, port and prefix?**